What Happens if I Fail to Appear in Court?

 - At a sentencing hearing

-Consequences of These Charges
+Consequences of Failure to Appear TN Charges

 Failing to appear in court is a crime under Tennessee law.
 It is a Class E Felony.
 A sentence received for the charge can be ordered to be served consecutively to any sentence received for the offense for which the Defendant failed to appear.